Don-Lab/jsRandomNum/README.md

-# jsRandomNum
+# Random Number (Javascript)
-Generating a random number with JavaScript and how to modify that number
+Generating a random number with JavaScript and how to modify that number.